Action Team: Coronal Hole Boundary Working Team

 - Establish a database of CH candidates based on different automated coronal hole detection schemes.

-- Define metrics to systematically assess the uncertainty of coronal hole boundaries in EUV and X-Ray images of the Sun to better understand the advantages/disadvantages of these techniques.
+- Define metrics to assess the uncertainty of coronal hole boundaries in EUV and X-Ray images of the Sun to better understand the advantages/disadvantages of these techniques.